Updated: Dec 14, 2022

 Employers steal wages in a variety of ways.
 The most typical of which are:

-Don't give your employer the opportunity to exploit you!
+Don't allow your employer to exploit you!
 Here are a few ways to ensure you're protected from wage theft in California:

 Read your contract.
 Check for minimum wage, benefits, and policies regarding your pay.
 Contracts are crucial for a lot of unpaid wage claims in California.